 Once the team members identify the shortcomings of the previous sprint, they can brainstorm solutions.

 The team meeting should now revolve around associations between problems and solutions.
 Linking problems and solutions involves understanding.
-Once the software development team understands their mistakes, they can brainstorm several solutions to fix each problem area with better action items.
+Once the team understands their mistakes, they can brainstorm several solutions to fix each problem area with better action items.

 The Scrum master should also ensure that the team has the authority to follow through with relevant solutions at this stage.
 If they don’t have the authority to solve problems, the Scrum master must bump the issue up to a higher level.